 Section 4.3 asks whether the proposal is for a practice-based research project.

-Sections 4.4-4.5 should outline any ethical or logistical issues which might need be to addressed within the HEI or GLAM institution in order to facilitate the research project.
+Sections 4.4-4.5 should outline any ethical or logistical issues which might need be to addressed within the HEI or GLAM department in order to facilitate the research project.

 Section 5: Summary of the partnership